mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter2.md

 <img src="images/chapter2/uninstall-ef.gif" class="img-medium" />

 We're not done yet, so hold on.
-There are several references to Entity Framework in the `web.config` file.
-Remove the following:
+There **may be** several references to Entity Framework in the `web.config` file.
+If any of the following sections exist, remove them:

 In `<configSections>`, remove the section named *entityFramework*.
 Leave the `<configSections>` element in place, because we'll be adding to it later.